edamametechnologies/edamame_posture_cli/README.md

 - **Missing GPG Key Error**: Make sure you have downloaded and installed the public key into your keyring (`/usr/share/keyrings/edamame.gpg`) and have the correct `signed-by=...` reference in your `sources.list`.
 - **Bad Signatures**: Verify that the key you imported is the one matching our repository.
 If you see mismatched fingerprint warnings, re-import the key from a trusted source or contact us for assistance.

-Once everything is set up, you can install and upgrade `edamame_posture` from the GPG-signed repository just like any other Debian/Ubuntu package.
+Once everything is set up, you can install and upgrade `edamame-posture` from the GPG-signed repository just like any other Debian/Ubuntu package.

 ---